-"We want to remind residents to treat any call where someone threatens you or demands money as suspicious, and to immediately report it to law enforcement.
-Get as much information about the caller as you can so that we can investigate it.
+"We want to remind residents to treat any call where someone threatens you or demands money as suspicious, and to immediately report it to the appropriate agency.
+Get as much information about the caller as you can so that it can be investigated.
 If you have elderly relatives, ensure they are aware of scams like these.
 NEVER send money to someone you do not know." - Sheriff Grady Judd

 Telephone scams aren't new, and they change and evolve over time.
 Earlier this year, the IRS sent out a list of one dozen common scams.
 Some of that information is included below:

 From the IRS website (http://www.treasury.gov/tigta/contact_report_scam.shtml/):

 IRS Releases the “Dirty Dozen” Tax Scams for 2014; Identity Theft, Phone Scams Lead List